 The PDF files which applicants upload have to be scans of the official documents (certificates, transcripts), with seals and signatures, or documents which can be verified digitally.

 Unofficial documents, which students may be able download from their student online accounts, are not valid.

 Please note: If the original certificates were not drawn up in German or English, applicants must provide:

-- certified copies of officially certified translations into English or German of applicants’ certificates (FAQ 7),
+• Officially certified translations into English or German of applicants’ certificates (FAQ 6),

 If the language of instruction in your program was neither English nor German the transcript in the original language is required - even if your university provides you with an additional English-language transcript.

 Information regarding “translation of documents” (FAQ 6).

 Applicants must check if there is country-specific information on their home country available on the Uni-Assist website!